gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

 and set the proper path to the container.

-All options available in non parallel version are also available for the parallel one. except the `--outdir` which is not available and`--replicons` option which is specific to the paralleized version.
+All options available in non parallel version are also available for the parallel one. except the `--outdir` which is not available and`--replicons` option which is specific to the parallelized version.

 `--replicons` allow to specify the path of a file containing the replicons.